-The College requires PCC faculty, staff and students to observe federal law regarding the use of copyright protected materials.
-See: Copyright Law of the United States of America.
+Portland Community College (PCC) is committed to compliance with copyright law and the preservation of the rights of copyright owners and users of copyrighted materials.
+The College requires PCC faculty, staff and students to observe federal law regarding the use of copyrighted material.
+For more information, see the Copyright Law of the United States of America and PCC Policy on Student Conduct [pdf].

 Summary of Civil and Criminal Penalties for Violation of Federal Copyright Laws